-Writing a list on system cleaning could easily end up 10x as long as this one if we were to tell you about every app, cache, log and system process hiding in every nook and cranny.
+Writing a “to-do” list on system cleaning would end up 10x longer if we listed every app, cache, log and system process hiding in every nook and cranny of your OS.

-No surprise that we recommend installing it as one of our things to do after installing Ubuntu.
+No surprise that we recommend this app often in our lists of things to do after installing Ubuntu.

 5. Stay up to date (seriously, do it!)

-The most obvious step on this list is also the one few people would think to recommend.
-Unlike Windows, where every new update adds more overhead, package updates on Linux regularly free space rather than use it.
+The most obvious step on this list is also the one few people think of.
+See, unlike Windows, where every new update adds more overhead and bloat, package updates on Linux often free space rather than demand more.

-So next time you put off that 56MB librandom-package102 update fearing you’ll lose space, maybe think again!
+So, next time you put off that 156MB librandom-package102 update because you’re running low on space, perhaps think again!